Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-To be able to save considerable amount of work using results in the context of $\Sigma-$hulls (see $\S$\ref{subsec : sigmahull}) and present our results in a more general setting we prove that $\Sigma-$hulls with the mentioned constraint on the subsurface coefficients of their end points are stable.
-In $\S$\ref{subsec : stab} we prove that for any $\epsilon>F$ the $\Sigma_{\epsilon}-$hull of an $A-$narrow pair is $d_{A}-$stable.
-Then the stability of hierarchy paths between the $A-$narrow pair follows from the fact that the Hausdorff distance of a hierarchy path between an $A-$narrow pair and the $\Sigma_{\epsilon}-$hull ($\epsilon$ sufficiently large) of the pair is bounded depending only on $A$ and $\epsilon$.
-This is proved in Theorem \ref{thm : narrowhull}.
+To be able to save considerable amount of work using results in the context of $\Sigma-$hulls (see $\S$\ref{subsec : sigmahull}) and present our results in a more general setting we prove that for any $\epsilon$ sufficiently large the $\Sigma_{\epsilon}-$hull of an $A-$narrow pair is stable (Theorem \ref{thm : contraction}).
+Then the stability of hierarchy paths between the $A-$narrow pair follows from the fact that the Hausdorff distance of a hierarchy path between an $A-$narrow pair and the $\Sigma_{\epsilon}-$hull of the pair is bounded depending only on $A$ and $\epsilon$.
+The last fact is proved in Theorem \ref{thm : narrowhull}.